How to Read Your Divorce Attorney's Bill

 What Billing Irregularities Should You Look For?

-Staffing mismatches.
 Every billing professional has a rate that reflects their level.
 An experienced lead attorney at $450/hour should not be billing for tasks a paralegal at $150/hour could handle: document scanning, scheduling, basic file organization, routine correspondence.
 When you see a senior timekeeper on a clearly administrative task, ask whether it should have been handled at a lower rate.
+The related pattern is fee stacking: multiple billing professionals on the same task producing several line items for one event.
+Ask whether all attendees needed to be there.

-When you identify a concern in any of these categories, don't call.
+When you identify a concern in any of these categories, do not call.
 Write it down and batch it with any other questions before contacting the attorney.
 A written inquiry creates a record and gives the attorney time to look into it before responding.
+Most irregularities surface less often when the client is also disciplined about the inputs the attorney works from; for the preparation lever that reduces both the volume of irregularity and the cost overall, see How to Reduce Divorce Attorney Fees.

 The Make Every Attorney Hour Count bundle includes AH.9, a structured billing audit checklist that turns the review process above into a repeatable protocol.
-It covers every category of irregularity, the specific questions to ask, and what to do if the answers aren't satisfactory.
-If you want a systematic approach to every bill you receive throughout the representation, that's what it's built for.
+It covers every category of irregularity, the specific questions to ask, and what to do if the answers are not satisfactory.
+If you want a systematic approach to every bill you receive throughout the representation, that is what it is built for.

 How Do You Verify Your Bill Against Your Own Records?